 With their workforce dwindling, hospitals have turned to increasing patient-to-nurse ratios, which has been linked to burnout, turnover, and—alarmingly—patient death.
 Nurses who care for too many patients at once are more likely to commit errors and less likely to provide high-quality care.
 It’s a frustrating situation but one that gives nurses the leverage they need to advocate for change.

-Caring for Your Career, Patients, and Fellow Nurses
+Supporting Your Nursing Career, Patients, and Mental Health

-Earn an RN to BSN From UT Permian Basin
+Earn an RN to BS in Nursing From UT Permian Basin

-The University of Texas Permian Basin offers an online RN to BSN program that will prepare you for leadership roles in patient care.
+The University of Texas Permian Basin offers an online RN to BS in Nursing program that will prepare you for leadership roles in patient care.
 Accredited by the prestigious Commission on Collegiate Nursing Education (CCNE), our online program provides the knowledge needed to overcome today’s nursing challenges and foster a healthy work environment for the betterment of patients and staff.

 Sources: